Math 195/196 – Mathematics for Elementary Education I/II

 • raising to a power

-• Use manipulatives to model multiplying negative numbers, when possible
+• Use manipulatives to model multiplying negative numbers, when possible.
+Understand and justify the rules for multiplying negative numbers with the pattern method.

 • Write “How many groups?” fraction division story problems and see connection to whole number division problems